Wall Street Pummels YETI Holdings Inc. (YETI) After Recent Earnings Report

 Goldman gave a rating of “Buy” to YETI, setting the target price at $113 in the report published on July 14th of the previous year.

-During the last 5 trading sessions, YETI rose by +7.34%, which changed the moving average for the period of 200-days by -41.22% in comparison to the 20-day moving average, which settled at $53.31.
-In addition, YETI Holdings Inc. saw -34.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, YETI fell by -15.68%, which changed the moving average for the period of 200-days by -52.61% in comparison to the 20-day moving average, which settled at $51.21.
+In addition, YETI Holdings Inc. saw -46.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading